daviddvs/tofino-frt/README.md

 - The file `forward_l2_pd.p4` contains the P4 data plane code to measure the FRT.
 - The file `forward_l2_interarrivaltime.p4` contains the P4 data plane code to measure the packet interarrival time.
 - The file `pgt_portdown.py` contains the control plane configuration to activate the port-down on a specific port using the `run_pd_rpc.py` tool.
+- The file `receive_ts.py` contains the Python code of the Collector, which receives and processed the packets with the timestamps.
+The command used is `sudo python3 receive_ts.py -c eno4`.